Send money to Ireland

 In addition, it will be helpful to keep an eye out for money transfer companies that offer the fastest possible turnaround times, plus physical locations where your recipient can pick up their cash.

 Finally, if you do find yourself in Ireland and in a situation where your wallet has been stolen, it may be possible to get some emergency funding from your credit card provider or travel insurance policy.
-However, you’ll need to report any theft to the police and obtain written proof so that you have supporting documentation.Back to top
+However, you’ll need to report any theft to the police and obtain written proof so that you have supporting documentation in order to retrieve your cash.

 Cash pickup locations in Ireland

-If you want to send money to Ireland via either Western Union or MoneyGram, below you’ll find the details of some of each company’s most popular cash pick-up locations.
-For larger amounts, think about phoning ahead to make sure the branch in question will have enough cash available to hand over to you.
-The recipient may also need to provide a reference number, transfer details and some identification at the pick-up point.
+If you want to send money to Ireland via Western Union or MoneyGram, you’ll find the details of some of each company’s most popular cash pick-up locations below.
+To pick up larger amounts of money from these locations, consider calling ahead to make sure the branch will have enough cash available to hand over to you.
+Your recipient may also need to provide a reference number, transfer details and some identification at the pick-up point.

 Car Park Atrium